Makezeal/Complementary_Patent_Dataset/README.md

 ### Process

 - Perform data preprocessing on patent transfer data and patent authorization data separately using the files in 'Data_preprocessing'.
-- Merge patent transfer data and patent authorization data together using the files in 'Dataset_comstruction', extract corresponding transaction relationships, and ultimately construct a complementary patent dataset.
+- Merge patent transfer data and patent grant data together using the files in 'Dataset_comstruction', extract corresponding transaction relationships, and ultimately construct a complementary patent dataset.
 The file code also includes some visual analysis of the dataset.